zakxjones/shipsquared-portal/README.md

 # 🚀 ShipSquared Client Portal

 Welcome to the ShipSquared secure client portal!
-This project uses:
-- ✅ Next.js (App Router)
-- ✅ NextAuth.js with Prisma Adapter
-- ✅ Credentials-based email + password login
-- ✅ SQLite for easy local dev (Postgres recommended for production)
-- ✅ Fully typed, hashed passwords with bcrypt
+A comprehensive e-commerce order management and fulfillment platform.

+## 🎯 Dashboard Goals

+ShipSquared Portal is designed to be the central hub for e-commerce businesses to:

+- **Unify Order Management**: Connect and manage orders from multiple platforms (Shopify, Amazon, eBay, Etsy, TikTok)
+- **Streamline Fulfillment**: Create shipments, track packages, and manage inventory
+- **Track Performance**: Monitor revenue, order volume, and shipping metrics in real-time
+- **Simplify Logistics**: Handle inbound shipments and coordinate with ShipStation
+- **Grow Business**: Manage referrals and track business growth

 ---